 Each dialogue is seeded by a set of warm-up exercises and is then allowed to evolve organically as delegates listen to each other.
 What emerges is a melting pot of anecdotes, practical advice, proactive suggestions and perhaps most importantly, challenges to the status quo.
 The combination of responses all from part of a route to solving some of the greatest obstacles facing organisations and society today.

-In part 1 of our blog series, we explore ways to create a more inclusive organisation - starting from helping others to become more aware of their biases so that a greater sense of empathy and understanding emerges when confronted with differences.
+In this article, we explore ways to create a more inclusive organisation - starting from helping others to become more aware of their biases so that a greater sense of empathy and understanding emerges when confronted with differences.

 How do we help people notice experiences that are different to their own?